CJIQ-FM

-CJIQ-FM, is a Canadian Alternative rock radio station based in Kitchener, Ontario but the main audience is the tri-cities (Kitchener, Cambridge and Waterloo, Ontario).
-It is the campus radio station of the city's Conestoga College.
-The station is voiced by the students of the Broadcast Radio and Journalism programs at the Doon campus.
+CJIQ-FM (88.3 MHz) is a non-commercial Canadian radio station in Kitchener, Ontario, serving the tri-cities of Kitchener, Cambridge and Waterloo.
+It is the campus radio station of Conestoga College and it airs an alternative rock format with other genres of music heard on weekends.
+The station is run and staffed by the students of the Broadcast Radio and Journalism programs at the Doon campus.

+CJIQ broadcasts with an effective radiated power (ERP) of 3,020 watts (8,220 watts maximum).
+Its transmitter is atop the CIII-TV Global tower in Ayr.
+CJIQ can also be heard on Rogers Digital Cable 947.

 History

 The station was granted an instructional license from the Canadian Radio-television and Telecommunications Commission in July of 1999, and signed on for testing in November 2000.